Everything You Need to Know About: NE1’s Dog on the Tyne

 Do I need to book tickets?

 Dog on the Tyne is free to attend and most activities don’t require booking.
 However, if you’d like to take part in the dog yoga sessions or dog walks, you’ll need to reserve a spot.
-To book, visit NE1’s Summer in the City website.
+Watch this space or check out Dog on the Tyne on Facebook for updates and booking details!

 What if it’s really hot?